This Easy Vegan Chili Recipe is ready in less than 30 minutes, healthy, full of flavor, and the perfect cozy meal for chilly days!

 Garnish with your favorite toppings (see the full list of options in the blog post below) and enjoy while warm!

-Salt and pepper – depending on your vegetable stock/bouillon cube, if it is already with salt you may not need to add any additional seasoning.
-If so, add 1 tsp of salt, ¼ tsp of pepper in total or to taste.
+Salt and pepper - depending on your vegetable stock/bouillon cube, if it is already with salt you may not need to add any additional seasoning.
+If so, add 1 teaspoon of salt, ¼ teaspoon of pepper in total or to taste.

 Rinse and drain the beans - despite the fact that some chefs prefer to use in cooking that thick liquid from the can the beans came from, it is not the best idea, and I'll tell you why.
 It has a lot of starch and is usually full of sodium.
 Not healthy, please rinse and drain the beans before using.